-Understanding what happens during a heart attack is crucial before getting into the quick response plan.
+Understanding what happens during a heart attack symptoms is crucial before getting into the quick response plan.
 A blood clot, usually, stops the blood supply to a portion of the heart muscle, which causes a heart attack.
 Because of this blockage, the heart cannot receive both nutrients and oxygen, which can cause tissue damage or even death.
 Shortness of breath, vomiting, fainting, upper limb discomfort, and chest discomfort or pain are common signs.

 The first stage of prevention for cardiac arrest is early detection of the symptoms.
 It's important to recognize the symptoms and not pass them off as heartburn or muscle pain.
 The most typical symptom is chest pain or discomfort, which can feel like pressure, squeezing, fullness, or discomfort in the middle of the chest.
 Additional symptoms include lightheadedness, nausea, cold chills, shortness of breath, and discomfort in other upper body parts.